sourcery-ai-experiments/QuarticSDK/docs/index.md

 ```
 pip install quartic-sdk
 ```
-...or follow the following steps to install it from the repo:
+...or follow the following steps to install it from the source:
 ```
 git clone https://github.com/Quarticai/QuarticSDK/
 python setup.py install